i3abghany/release-notes-generator/README.md

 # Usage

 To download and install python dependencies, please run `pip install -r requirements.txt`

+For the `markdown` and `trac` styles, `wkhtmltopdf` is used to generate the final release notes PDF file.
+Hence, a `wkhtmltopdf` **with patched qt** version is required on the system before attempting to run and generate release notes files using those styles.
+The generator was mainly tested using `wkhtmltopdf` version `0.12.5`.

 Currently, the generator supports two set of styles that can be used for the final produced PDF file.
-Those are `trac` and `markdown`.
-The style set to use is an invocation-time parameter.
+Those are `trac` and `markdown`, and `rst` (which is still W.I.P.).

 An example usage, which produces the release notes PDF file for 4.11.3 milestone using GitHub-Markdown-like styles would be:

 ```commandline
 python ./release_notes.py --milestone_id=4.11.3 --style=markdown